 Types of Deeds

 A real estate deed is a legal instrument that, when properly signed and delivered, conveys title or a more restrictive interest to specified real estate.
-There are different types of deeds that vary according to what the grantor can convey, what the grantor wants to convey, and what warranties that the grantor can or wants to include in the deed.
+There are several types of deeds varying according to what the grantor can convey, what the grantor wants to convey, and what warranties that the grantor can or wants to include in the deed.

 The most common types of deeds include: